 Classical physics of a spinning bar magnet in an external magnetic field: energy, angular momentum, torque and its effect on angular momentum, and precession.
 Application to NMR (Nuclear Magnetic Resonance).
 The peculiar physics and mathematics of quantum mechanical spin: quantization of spin and superposition of spin states.
 Application of quantum mechanical spin and NMR to quantum computing..

 Physics emerged from the twentieth century with two remarkably successful descriptions of nature which stand in striking contrast.
 Quantum mechanics describes the subatomic realm with intrinsic uncertainties and probabilities.
 On the other hand, Einstein's general relativity describe gravitational phenomena in an exacting geometric arena.
 Theoretical physicists have struggled for over fifty years trying to combine these views in a single unified framework.
-More recently, superstring theory has drawn a huge amount of interest as a leading contender to provide such a unification.

 Dr. Smolin is a faculty member at Perimeter Institute for Theoretical Physics and author of several books including most recently “The Trouble with Physics”.
 He is known for devising several different approaches to quantum gravity, in particular, loop quantum gravity.
 His research interests include cosmology, elementary particle theory, the foundations of quantum mechanics, and theoretical biology.
 This information Chalk and Talk will explore in special topics in Quantum Gravity.